 - It is used in conjunction with surgical procedures for correcting CVI.

 - The indications for use of sclerotherapy are:

 – bleeding varicosities

 – small cavernous hemangiomas (venous malformations)

-- Sclerosing agents – hypertonic solution of sodium chloride (23.4% solution), sodium tetradecyl sulphate, polidocanol, sodium morrhuate.
+- Sclerosing agents – hypertonic solution of sodium chloride (23.4% solution), sodium tetradecyl sulfate, polidocanol, sodium morrhuate.

 - They must be diluted to avoid tissue necrosis and inflammation.

 - It improves the hemodynamics in 12 weeks

 - a complication is hyperpigmentation of the surrounding skin from hemosiderin degradation.
 This complication may be treated by micro thrombectomy where multiple small incisions are used directly over the thromboses varicosity to extrude the thrombus.
 This results in less hyper-pigmentation within 1 – 3 weeks.

 Ablative therapy with endogenous radio frequency and laser.

 - Here thermal energy is used in the form of radio frequency or laser to ablate the vein.